reinka/blog/content/post/cpu-cache.md

   * **Calculation:** `24.0 cycles (miss) - 0.38 cycles (hit) =` **23.62 cycles**.

-The internet suggests a typical clock speed of 2.5 GHz for the Neoverse-N1.
-Using this value:
+To convert this cycle penalty to nanoseconds, we first determine the effective clock speed of the CPU during the test.
+We can calculate this directly from the `perf` data of our `Stride=256` run:

+**Effective Clock Speed**: Total Cycles / Time Elapsed

+**Calculation**: 126.08B cycles / 42.98 seconds ≈ 2.93 GHz

+Using this measured clock speed, we can find the final cost:
-`23.62 cycles / 2.5 GHz =` **\~9.4 nanoseconds**.
+`23.62 cycles / 2.93 GHz =` **~8.1 nanoseconds**.

 That's the price.
-Every trip to main memory costs roughly 9.4 nanoseconds, during which a multi-gigahertz processor is stalled.
+In this throughput-saturated scenario, each trip to main memory amortizes to roughly 8 nanoseconds.
 This journey demonstrates that cache performance isn't a theoretical concern; it's a concrete factor that can alter application performance by orders of magnitude.

+## Throughput vs. Latency: A Critical Distinction
+It's important to clarify what this 8ns figure represents.
+Our stride test bombards the memory system with many independent requests.
+Modern CPUs excel at this, handling many requests in flight simultaneously via out-of-order execution and prefetchers (often described as Memory-Level Parallelism).

+Therefore, our ~8ns is not the true round-trip time of a single miss.
+It's the amortized throughput cost of a miss when the memory system is fully saturated.
+While one request is traveling to RAM, many others are in different stages of the same journey.

+Measuring the true, serialized latency of a single DRAM access requires a different kind of test — one that makes each memory access dependent on the previous one.
+I have another post prepared where we will do just that, using a pointer-chasing benchmark to isolate and measure true per-hop memory latency.